-3. Fiduciary funds are funds through which the Agency administers and accounts for certain federal and/or state grants on behalf of Cedar Valley's Promise and various other entities.
+3. Custodial funds are funds through which the Agency administers and accounts for certain federal and/or state grants on behalf of other entities.
 The Agency is responsible for ensuring assets reported in the fiduciary funds are used only for their intended purposes and by those to whom the assets belong.
 The Agency excludes these activities from the Governmental-wide financial statements because it cannot use the assets to finance its operations.

-The required financial statement for fiduciary funds is a statement of fiduciary assets and liabilities.
+The required financial statements for fiduciary funds are a Statement of Fiduciary Net Position and a Statement of Changes in Fiduciary Net Position.